Azure/open-service-broker-azure/docs/modules/mysql.md

 ###### Kubernetes

-The `contrib/k8s/examples/mysql/advanced/mysql-database-instance.yaml` can be used to provision the `database-only` plan.
+The `contrib/k8s/examples/mysql/advanced/mysql-database-instance.yaml` can be used to provision the `database` plan.
 This can be done with the following example:

 ```console
 kubectl create -f contrib/k8s/examples/mysql/advanced/mysql-database-instance.yaml